74 Debugging with gdbserver

 Note that R!dsb and R!dcb are only available in special gdbserver implementations such as Mozilla’s rr, the default gdbserver doesn’t include remote reverse debugging support.
 Use R!rd to print the currently available reverse debugging capabilities.

-If you are interested in debugging rizin’s interaction with gdbserver you can use R!monitor set remote-debug 1 to turn on logging of gdb’s remote protocol packets in gdbserver’s console and R!monitor set debug 1 to show general debug messages from gdbserver in it’s console.
+If you are interested in debugging rizin’s interaction with gdbserver you can use R!monitor set remote-debug 1 to turn on logging of gdb’s remote protocol packets in gdbserver’s console and R!monitor set debug 1 to show general debug messages from gdbserver in its console.

 rizin also provides its own gdbserver implementation: